acidlabs/bootstrap-extensions/README.md

 git checkout gh-pages
 ```

 In order to get a development server up quickly, installing the [Jekyll][jekyll] gem is required.
-To avoid messing up with you system gems, I use [RVM][rvm]; and to never forget a dependency, I recommend using [Bundler][bundler].
+To avoid messing up with our system gems, we use [RVM][rvm]; and to never forget a dependency, we recommend using [Bundler][bundler].

   [jekyll]:https://github.com/mojombo/jekyll
   [rvm]: https://rvm.io